Nicholas-wei/bug-discovery/dlink/dir890-hardcoded/dir890-hardcoded.md

 ## Details

 In the `rgbin` binary of D-Link dir890L, the authentication for UART is handled via function at address 0xD084.
-It compares user's input with credential retrieved from system configuration, the system will uses the hardcoded credential `35dHJLI!wyX:ut77a3d33w` for authentication with the configuration in case UART is
+It compares user's input with credential retrieved from system configuration, the system will uses the hardcoded credential `35dHJLI!wyX:ut77a3d33w` for authentication with the configuration in case UART is enabled.

 ![image-20250725160704240](dir890-hardcoded.assets/image-20250725160704240.png)